Skip to main content

 It is illegal to spear a sturgeon and then release it back into the water.

-The maximum width of a spear head is restricted to 18 inches or less and tines can only be arranged in a single straight line.
+The maximum width of a spear head is restricted to 18 inches or less as measured from the outside edge of the outermost tine, and tines can only be arranged in a single straight line.
+Please note that barbs are not considered a part of the tine and may extend beyond 18 inches.

 No person may cut, use or maintain an ice hole larger than 12 inches in diameter or square for the taking of fish in any manner through the ice except spearing sturgeon on the Winnebago system during the open season.
 The total area of a sturgeon spearing hole or combination of holes may not exceed a total of 48 square feet, measured at the surface of the ice.
 Ice holes larger than 12 inches cut, used or maintained for spearing may not be covered by a shelter, shanty or similar device, except during the period from 48 hours before and continuing through the open sturgeon spearing season.